dmitry-ivanov/laravel-helper-functions/README.md

 #### `db_is_sqlite()`

-Checks if default database connection driver is `sqlite` or not:
+Checks if the default database connection driver is `sqlite` or not:

 ```php
 if (db_is_sqlite()) {